takev/Orion/Rigel/RITP.md

  *       -   255 Reserved by RITP
  *   256 - 65535 Reserced by RITP Services
  * 65556 -       Application errors

+### Error Message
+Error message in english to be presented to a user.

 ## Dynamics
 In the example we only show masks with 8 bits.